biomchen/redistricting-sentiment/README.md

 ```Python
     def convert_epsg(self):
 ```
 The function converts json file of output1 that was generated under spatial reference EPSG 2248 to the spatial reference of world EPSG 4326.
 The files contains not only 'Polygon' but also 'MultiPolygon' which requires additional step for conversion.
-In addition, this function attain the school address from the output1.
+In addition, this function attains the address of each school.

 ```Python
     def get_coordinates(self):
 ```
-The functionality is to acquire the GPS coordinates of every school in the project.
+Its functionality is to acquire the GPS coordinates of every school in the study for visualization.

 ### 2.2.1.3 The class visualizing the results
 ```Python